projectwilberforce/projectwilberforce.github.io/vaomanual/index.md

 Combining classic screen-space ambient occlusion (SSAO) algorithm with a more physically based approach lets us achieve better visual quality and performance compared to classic SSAO.

-Thanks to screen-space based solution, surface detail can be represented by normal&bump mapping instead of complex 3D geometry.
+Effect is compatible with normal&bump mapping, so there is no need for complex 3D geometry to create shadows.

 VAO is implemented as an image effect that gets attached to the camera.
 It features only a couple of user controlled variables, which makes it easy to control to produce the desired visual appearance - no magic variables (such as Bias).